decentralized-identity/faq/docs/spec.md

 ##### Can a DID be a SCID at the same time? 🟠

 Yes-- but it can also NOT be a SCID.
-Two DIF work items, the Sidetree Protocol and the KERI Protocol both aspire to make DIDs that are SCIDs within a certain context and SCIDs that are DIDs within a certain context, respectively.
+Two DIF work items, the Sidetree Protocol and the KERI Protocol both aspire to make [[ref:DIDs]] that are SCIDs within a certain context and SCIDs that are DIDs within a certain context, respectively.
 Unpacking that statement is a little beyond the scope of a FAQ, but needless to say, DIF loves all its children equally, from the DIDs to the SCIDs to every identifier transitioning in either direction.